Trailblaze CLI¶

 Note: session stop ends the global CLI session created by session start.

-It does not reap device-scoped blaze sessions; use app --stop for those.
+It does not reap device-scoped per-device sessions; use app --stop for those.

 Global Options¶